A-V-M/prob-clustering/README.md

 To-do list:

 1. Optimise code to exclude all for loops,
 2.	find a better way to deal with datasets with linearly dependent columns.
-At present it will simply compute the determinant of the co-variance matrix between all features.
-Non-positive values are indicative of features which are non-orthogonal.
+At present it will simply compute the determinant of the co-variance matrix between all features and issue a warning if it's non-positive.